CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

-# Predicting Shared Dockless Vehicle Time to Activation
+# Scraping Real-Time Dockless Vehicle Data to Model Time to Activation

+## Status

+An unfinished version of the final report is saved in the root directory as "Final report - UNFINISHED."
+I have had another difficult medical week but am continuing to write.

 ## Repo structure